smacke/pipescript/README.md

 be included in the body of the function induced by placeholder use?
 The rules are as follows:

-1. If there is an enclosing macro or pipeline step, the function body includes the "smallest" such enclosing macro or pipeline step.
+1. If there is a macro or pipeline step enclosing the placeholder, the induced function body includes the "smallest" such enclosing macro or pipeline step.
-2. Otherwise, the function body expands to include the nearest "chain" of attributes, subscripts, and / or function calls.
+2. Otherwise, the function body expands to include the nearest "chain" of function calls, attribute accesses, and / or subscript accesses.

 An example of a "chain" would be something like `np.array($).T.astype(int)`, which induces a lambda that converts its argument to a numpy array,